asaamali0123/Retail-Sales-Analysis/README.md

 - Python
 - SQL
 - Power BI
-- Excel
 - Pandas
 - NumPy
+- Excel

 ---

-⭐ If you found this project useful, please consider giving it a **Star**.
+⭐ If you found this project useful, please consider giving it a star.